EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_gp_tutorial.md

 In order to train a GP, we need not just the experimental design that we created earlier but also the simulator outputs for the inputs in the design.
-The inputs and corresponding outputs need to be combined to create a sequence of `TrainingDatum` objects, which will be fed into the GP to train it.
+The inputs and corresponding outputs need to be combined to create a sequence of [`TrainingDatum`][exauq.core.modelling.TrainingDatum] objects, which will be fed into the GP to train it.
 The following code first calculates the simulator outputs for the design inputs, then creates a list of training data:

 ``` { .python .copy }